 During my youth, being influenced by my grandfather who worked as an optometrist, I already felt attracted to photography.
 To this hobby I have to add the interest I had in nature and science.
 The result of this combination was a self-learning experience in macrophotography and the realisation of a documental work that brought me to collaborate in many specific publications.
-Later I learnt that photography could mean much more for me.
+Later I learnt that photography could mean much more to me.
 It was a language to express feelings, thoughts and moods.
 Regarding to that, colour seemed also interesting, but it was in the “black and white” style where I found the best possibilities of expression.
 I expanded my technical knowledge at “Gris Art Barcelona” and I collaborated with many well known professionals.

-I have always been interested in the landscape as the subject to photography, especially the urban and the industrial sights.
+I have always been interested in the landscape as the subject to photography, especially urban and industrial sights.
 The metropolitan area of Barcelona offers a space so alive and changing that it has been unavoidable and recurrent for my work. .

 Finally, with the digital process, the colour photography has succeeded into widening its expression possibilities.
-That brings me to experiment and research in this specific style. .
+That brings me to experiment and research this specific style. .

 Pictorial photographer, art director in advertising and graphic designer.
-He's work has been exhibited in galleries in Barcelona, Venice, Madrid, Sant Cugat del Vallés, Badalona, Santoña (Cantabria) and Calafell (Tarragona).
+His work has been exhibited in galleries in Barcelona, Venice, Madrid, Sant Cugat del Vallés, Badalona, Santoña (Cantabria) and Calafell (Tarragona).
 Nowadays, he lives and works in El Cogul (Lleida, Catalonia).

 Duarja rediscovers the beauty of the forgotten, the decadent, redefining what he has previously captured, guided by intuition.
 Reading the images, isolating the essence behind them.
-He focuses on the beauty and offers an intimacy aura, a second epidermis added to the forgotten one.
+He focuses on the beauty and offers an intimate aura, a second epidermis added to the forgotten one.

 Its framing reveals a world that is right there, nearby, invisible to its own condition of proximity.

 Proust said: "the books we love seem to be written in a foreign language".
-This is absolutely true for the artist, who thinks Art's first purpose is shocking.
+This is absolutely true for the artist, who thinks that Art's first purpose is shocking.
 This is how Enero defines the soul of his work.

 His desire is clear:

-He thinks there is a seducing force in Barcelona that is reflected in the image where a space, a story, a project is created.
+He thinks there is a seducing force in Barcelona, that is reflected in the image where a space, a story, a project is created.